LeaYeh/42_minishell_tester/README.md

 - The export builtin command displays its output in the format required by POSIX (`export` vs `declare -x`)

 If you prefer to stick with the normal bash behavior that is not fully POSIX compliant, you can run the tester with the `--non-posix` flag.

-**Solution:**
-- When you test bash's behavior manually, start bash with the `--posix` flag, or run the tester with the `--non-posix` flag.

 ## The output of minishell looks the same as bash's, but the test fails